-Fire Location (Origin) points are entered through CAD systems and any changes should always be made through the CAD.
+Fire Locations (i.e., points of origin) are entered through CAD systems.
+Any changes to the Point of Origin should always be made through the CAD, not in other systems.

-BLM-AFS GIS manages a comprehensive Alaska Fire History (points and polygons) dataset for Alaska.
-It is the responsibility of the Protecting Agency to ensure that periodic fire perimeter data is submitted for all ongoing fires ten (10) acres or greater.
+The BLM AFS GIS staff manages a comprehensive Alaska Fire History (points and perimeters) dataset for Alaska.
+It is the responsibility of the Protecting Agency to ensure that periodic fire perimeter data is submitted for all ongoing fires ten (10) acres or greater (smaller perimeters are accepted).
 Jurisdictional and Protecting Agencies will negotiate timelines for fire surveillance and perimeter updates.

 Perimeter data for a fire should also include the extent of any burnouts that have been initiated or completed in management of that fire, even if the burnouts have not joined with the main fire.
-Any acreage from burnouts should be included with acreage for the main fire in daily fire reporting.
-Perimeter timestamps must be submitted in Coordinated Universal Time (UTC).
-Close coordination is necessary between Protecting Units, Jurisdictional Units, IMTs, and BLM-AFS GIS staff to ensure perimeter data remains synced between the National Incident Feature Service (NIFS) and the BLM-AFS Perimeters dataset.
+Include any acreage from burnouts with acreage for the main fire in daily fire reporting.
+Submit perimeter timestamps in Coordinated Universal Time (UTC).
+Protecting Units, Jurisdictional Units, IMTs, and BLM AFS GIS staff closely coordinate to ensure perimeter data remains synced between the National Incident Feature Service (NIFS) and the BLM AFS Perimeters dataset.
 For more information, refer to the Alaska Wildland Fire Perimeter Submission Guide.

-Within 15 days of a fire being called out the final perimeter for fires larger than 10 acres will be loaded into the National Incident Feature Service and Alaska Fire History.
-Fire location and perimeter updates may still be submitted after final fire reports have been certified.
-However, close coordination between the Protecting Agency, the Jurisdictional Agency and AICC/BLM-AFS GIS is essential.
-Updates to fire location and perimeter data submitted after January 1 may not be included in Fire History datasets until the following year.
+Within 15 days of a fire being called out, load the final perimeter for fires larger than 10 acres into the National Incident Feature Service and Alaska Fire History (smaller perimeters are accepted).
+Fire location and perimeter updates may still be submitted after final fire reports are certified (requires de-certifying and re-certifying the incident in InFORM).
+However, close coordination between the Protecting Agency, the Jurisdictional Agency, AICC, and BLM AFS GIS is essential.
+Updates to fire location and perimeter data submitted after January 1 may not be included in static Fire History datasets until the following year, though may be accessible via feature service.

-Prescribed fire perimeters for broadcast burns that are 10 acres or larger will be submitted to BLM-AFS GIS staff according to procedures outlined in the Alaska Wildland Fire Perimeter Submission Guide.
+Submit prescribed fire perimeters for broadcast burns that are 10 acres or larger to BLM AFS GIS staff according to procedures outlined in the Alaska Wildland Fire Perimeter Submission Guide.
+(Smaller perimeters for broadcast burns will also be accepted.)